gina-alaska/viirs-snow-metrics/README.md

 `python compute_snow_metrics.py h11v02`

 ### `postprocess.py`
-Run this script with no arguments postprocess all data in the `single_metric_geotiffs` directory.
-Currently the script only reprojects the data to ESPG:3338 and writes to a compressed GeoTIFF.
-Execution time is about 2 minutes per tile.
-Additional tasks will include stitching together multiple tiles and stacking individual rasters to a final multiband GeoTIFF.
+Run this script with no arguments to postprocess all data in the `single_metric_geotiffs` directory.
+The script spawns subprocesses that call GDAL routines to reproject GeoTIFFs to ESPG:3338, align grids, and mosaic tiles.
+Outputs a written to compressed GeoTIFFs.
+Additional tasks will include stacking individual rasters to a final multiband GeoTIFF.

 #### Example Usage
 `python postprocess.py`